 6) If there are particular pictures or videos you’d like in your article, please provide files or links.
 Additionally, if you own them, let me know.
 If not, please tell me the source so I can give credit appropriately.

 7) Do not expect your first draft to be accepted as-is.
 We want the content to be as high of quality as possible, and I want to help your own writing be as effective as possible in getting your idea across and demonstrating your expertise.
-Please check basic spelling and grammar before submitting, but don’t be shy about trying to write if you’re not a really polished writer.
-That’s what we’re here to help with.
-Also, don’t be offended if we suggest changes in wording or critique your argument before accepting it.
+Don’t be offended if we suggest changes in wording or critique your argument before accepting it.
 It’s all to help you out.

-8) If possible, submit articles as a MS Word Document.
+9) If possible, submit articles as Google docs.

-11) If you’ve never written before, please include an author picture along with links to your personal and business website, Facebook, Twitter, Google+, etc (whatever platforms you’re on).
+12) If you’ve never written for us before, please include an author picture along with links to your personal and business website, Facebook, Twitter, Google+, etc (whatever platforms you’re on).
 If you’re a returning author, adding your bio and links to the document you submit still scores some brownie points by saving us some time.